 Days 1 & 2: Geneva: Your Entry into Switzerland

 On this trip, we enter Switzerland from its French-speaking western frontier, the international city of Geneva.
-If you arrive early enough, take our morning walking tour, which will allow you to see the highlights of the quays and the Old Town, including such attractions as the famous fountain, Jet d'Eau, trademark of the city.
-You can also explore Old Town landmarks like Place di Bourge-de-Four.
-In the afternoon visit Musée Ariana, one of Europe's top pottery and glass museums (allow less than an hour), and the Musée d'Art et d'Histoire (Museum of Art and History), with a fabulous collection covering everything from Swiss timepieces to Picasso.
-Allow an hour for a visit here.
-If time allows, duck into the Palais des Nations, former seat of the League of Nations.
+If you arrive early enough, take our morning walking tour, which will allow you to explore the quays and the Old Town, including such attractions as the famous Jet d’Eau fountain, trademark of the city, as well as Old Town landmarks like Place di Bourge-de-Four.
+In the afternoon, visit the Musée d’Art et d’Histoire (Museum of Art and History), with a fabulous collection covering everything from Swiss timepieces to Picasso, and the Musée Ariana, one of Europe’s top pottery and glass museums.
+Allow about an hour for each, and, if time allows, duck into the Palais des Nations, former seat of the League.
 Overnight in Geneva.

 Day 3: Montreux: Chief Resort of the Swiss Riviera

 It’s best to rent a car for this stretch of the trip.
 Drive 100km (62 miles) east from Geneva and you’ll arrive at Montreux, the chic resort on Lac Léman.
 Expect a warmer climate as you explore the Château of Chillon, which Lord Byron wrote about in The Prisoner of Chillon.
 After lunch, take the cogwheel train to the summit of Rochers-de-Naye, at 2,042m (6,698 ft.), for one of the greatest vistas in all of western Switzerland.
 That night, if you’re a gambler, you can descend on Casino Barrière de Montreux.